 It’s more than ten years since my last travel to Japan, and I can barely recall everything I have experienced.
 I was only 13 years old when my mother’s Japanese company selected me as a participant in their cultural exchange program.
-Back then, we’ve been to different cities in Japan, and one of them is Kyoto.
+Back then, we had been to different cities in Japan, and one of them was Kyoto.

 My family was supposedly going to visit Japan for two weeks last April 2020.
 Sadly, the pandemic began, and it ruined every travel we planned.
 So while we cannot travel, I decided to keep my wanderlust burning by having virtual tours and simply looking at some inspiring travel photos.

 These 10 photos of Kyoto that I share on this post are among the hundreds I saw on the internet that really blasted a fire to the wick of my wanderlust.
 They are really the best that you can find out there!
 And I’m sure they will also make you dream about going to Kyoto.

 Reason #1: Daigoji Temple

 Let’s start with what Kyoto is much loaded with, Temples.
 There are 1600 temples in Kyoto, and seeing them would take us months or even years to see every one of them.

 They show the meditative and spiritual character of Japanese people I have always admired.
 Here is the photo from Kyoto taken from Daigoji Temple:

 One of the temples in Kyoto I discovered is Daigoji Temple.

 It is a designated world heritage site and significant to Japanese Buddhists, especially for the Shingon sect.
 The structure in the photo, called Bentendo Hall, is not the entire Daigoji temple but only a part of it.